SHI-Labs/Rethinking-Text-Segmentation/README.md

 [Xingqian Xu](https://ifp-uiuc.github.io/), [Zhifei Zhang](http://web.eecs.utk.edu/~zzhang61/), [Zhaowen Wang](https://research.adobe.com/person/zhaowen-wang/), [Brian Price](https://research.adobe.com/person/brian-price/), [Zhonghao Wang](https://ifp-uiuc.github.io/) and [Humphrey Shi](https://www.humphreyshi.com), **Rethinking Text Segmentation: A Novel Dataset and A Text-Specific Refinement Approach**, [ArXiv Link](arxiv.org/abs/2011.14021)

 **Note:**
-Our dataset and code will be released here, stay tuned.
+Our dataset and code are released, please send in a request for dataset download.

 ## Introduction
 Text in the real world is extremely diverse, yet current text dataset does not reflect such diversity very well.
 To bridge this gap, we proposed TextSeg, a large-scale fine-annotated and multi-purpose text dataset, collecting scene and design text with six types of annotations: word- and character-wise bounding polygons, masks and transcriptions.
 We also introduce Text Refinement Network (TexRNet), a novel text segmentation approach that adapts to the unique properties of text, e.g. non-convex boundary, diverse texture, etc., which often impose burdens on traditional segmentation models.
 TexRNet refines results from common segmentation approach via key features pooling and attention, so that wrong-activated text regions can be adjusted.
 We also introduce trimap and discriminator losses that show significant improvement on text segmentation.